Samuel-Risner/raspberry-pi-fan/README.md

 # Circuit

-The fan was replaced with a buzzer.
+In the circuit the fan was replaced with a buzzer.

 ![Image of the circuit](circuit/circuit.png "circuit")